|

 (Image submitted by Peter Dobkin Hall.) |

-analog formats have a S/N ratio somewhere in the region of 80 dB, the
+the fact that analog formats have a S/N ratio somewhere in the region

-resolution is decreasing as well.
-Many modern recordings use a more
+recording level the resolution is decreasing as well.
+CLOSE-UP Many

 1/2 Inch and 35 MM Sound Recording